ki-editor/merc/homepage/src/pitch1.md

-# A taste of MARC
+# A taste of MERC

-In MARC, the path of every value is explicitly written down, redundantly.
+In MERC, the path of every value is explicitly written down, redundantly.

 ```bash
 # Object